AJGreaves/familyhub/README.md

 - If the user does not already exist in the database then the account is created, and a modal informing the user of successful creation of their account appears.
 In the modal a button link to the log in page is provided.

-- This [Account and login pages flowchart](https://i.ibb.co/x1wxDsZ/flowchart.jpg) fully explains the behavior of the forms, data checks and modal messages on this page and the [Log In Page](#log-in-page).
+- This [Account and Log In Pages Flowchart](https://i.ibb.co/x1wxDsZ/flowchart.jpg) fully explains the behavior of the forms, data checks and modal messages on this page and the [Log In Page](#log-in-page).

 - (see [Features Left to Implement](#features-left-to-implement) for additional features to be included on this page in future releases)